tldr-pages/tldr/contributing-guides/style-guide.md

 ## See also links

-If you know some related commands to that one you edit now you can add `See also:` line before `More information` link (if it exists).
+If you know some related commands to that one you edit now you can add `See also` line before `More information` link (if it exists).
 All listed commands on this line must be comma-separated and wrapped in backticks.

 ## Tool oriented guides